Email us at easternshorefishandgame@gmail.com

 To be precise, some of the big men on campus – otherwise known as BMOCs – have been stuck in 1974 for decades with dead end jobs, failed marriages, and non-existent retirement plans.
 Still, they ran 30-yards for a touchdown one Saturday afternoon.
 Rah.

-Their receding hairlines, stomach paunches, and rust Ford Mavericks, are still in fashion in their own little worlds.
+Their receding hairlines, stomach paunches, and rusty Ford Mavericks, are still in fashion in their own little worlds.

 Now I didn’t fare much better in life.
 But is did learn how to manage my school and work time, earned monies, and brief recreation moments.